openfifth/koha-plugin-wscc-oracle/docs/income/income_report.md

   | CUL037    | GORING LIBRARY         |
   | CUL074    | CENTRAL ADMIN          |

-- For all locations (branches) the "Cost centre" is 'RN03'
+- For all locations (branches) the default "Cost centre" is 'RN03'
-  - We will add this as a 'Cost center' additional field for the branches table
+  - This is stored as an `Income Cost Centre` additional field for the branches table
+  - Configurable through plugin configuration or per-branch via additional fields
-- The subjective, subanalysis and VAT code are derived from the debit type.
+- The subjective, subanalysis and VAT code are derived from the debit type
+  - Stored as `Subjective`, `Subanalysis`, and `VAT Code` additional fields for the account_debit_types table
+  - Configurable through plugin configuration with sensible defaults
 - Expected VAT Codes are STANDARD, ZERO, OUT OF SCOPE
 - Payment types will be defined as:
   | CODE | Description |